Suwmlee/Hearthstone-Deck-Tracker/README.md

 Hearthstone-Deck-Tracker
 ========================
-This is forked from [Hearthstone-Deck-Tracker](https://github.com/Epix37/Hearthstone-Deck-Tracker)
+This is forked from [Hearthstone-Deck-Tracker][0]

-Try to add i18n and translate it into Chinese
+Add i18n and translate it into Chinese

+The first of translated version has been mainly finshed in this branch.

+The translated method is not recommanded even though it is fast.

 Compile